joorayanne/A2SV-project-phase-/Task-4_To-Do list/README.md

 - Mark as Complete: Click the checkbox to mark a task as done (text will be crossed out).
 - Edit Tasks: Change the task text by clicking "Edit", updating it, then clicking "Save".
 - Delete Tasks: Remove a task from your list completely by clicking "Delete".
-- Creative Styling: Includes a modern, clean UI with responsive layout and colors.
+- Includes a modern, clean UI with responsive layout and colors.

 How to Run the App